feldjay/truiSMS/README.md

 $ python app.py
 ```

-When you text the number you associated with your local tunnel, you should see the following output:
+When you text the phone number you associated with your local tunnel, you should see the following output:

 ```
 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)